ImmaSB/PythonSnakeGame/README.md

 # PythonSnakeGame
 A simple game made in python
-Make sure to install Windows-Curses
+Make sure to install Windows-Curses (pip install windows-curses)